chrisd149/Cog-Customization/README.md

 	1. Download files from the latest release from the releases section.
 	2. Install Panda3D-1.10-02 if not already installed, at www.panda3d.org/download
 	3. Go to www.toontownrewritten.com/play, and install Toontown Rewritten.
-	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Cogtraining folder or your Panda3D folder.
+	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder.
 	5. Open main.py in your choice of Python IDE (e.g. PyCharm, Atom, etc).
 	4. Run main.py, it will open up in a Panda3D enviroment window, similar to Toontown.